Tourism slumps in Mexico border city since caravan arrives

 Tour operators and medical and dental offices in the Mexican border city of Tijuana are reporting a slowdown in business since a caravan of Central American migrants arrived.

-The San Diego Union-Tribune reports Sunday that tourists and visitors have been cancelling planned trips to the Mexican state of Baja California since the border crossing shut down briefly a week ago after some migrants tried to rush across.
+Tourists and visitors have been cancelling planned trips to the Mexican state of Baja California since the border crossing shut down briefly a week ago, and according to tour-friendly business owners, many fear getting trapped in Mexico should the crossing close again, the San Diego Union-Tribune reported Sunday.

 Continue Reading Below

-Tourism-friendly business owners say visitors fear getting trapped in Mexico should the crossing close again.
+Antonio Gamboa, who owns a well-known food truck park, said business has slumped 30 percent.

-Antonio Gamboa, who owns a well-known food truck park, says business has slumped 30 percent.
+"It's very disappointing because everything is normal in Tijuana, and it's a very isolated area where the migrants are," he said.

-Mexican authorities began moving Central American migrants out of an overcrowded shelter near the U.S. border on Friday and taking them to a former concert venue further from the crossing.
+Thousands of migrants, mostly Hondurans, have joined caravans in recent weeks in an effort to speed across Mexico to request refuge in the United States.
+The border crossing — which Tijuana residents use to reach jobs and shopping on the U.S. side and U.S. tourists use to head south— was closed briefly last weekend after some migrants tried to rush across.

 Information from: The San Diego Union-Tribune, http://www.utsandiego.com